 Supreme Court cases (Twombly and Trinko).
 He received the BellSouth President’s Award and the General Counsel’s Award for Excellence.

 Mr. Walker is very active in the State Bar of Georgia, currently serving on the Board of Governors and numerous committees.
 He is a member of the Georgia Chamber of Commerce Board of Directors serving as the Chair of the Georgia Chamber's Law and Judiciary Committee and is on the Executive Committee of the Metro Atlanta Chamber of Commerce.
 Among other positions, Mr. Walker also served on the State of Georgia Judicial Nominating Commission which interviewed candidates and provided a “short list” to the Governor for judicial appointments.
-Mr. Walker was recognized in The Best Lawyers in America® for Commercial Litigation in 2019 and the six years immediately preceding.
+Mr. Walker was recognized in The Best Lawyers in America® for Commercial Litigation in 2020 and the seven years immediately preceding.
 He was also named a 2017 "Atlanta Lawyer of the Year" in the area of Technology Law by The Best Lawyers in America®.
-Mr. Walker was named a Georgia "Super Lawyer" in 2015, 2016 and 2017 for Civil Litigation Defense by Super Lawyers magazine.
+Mr. Walker was named a Georgia "Super Lawyer" in 2015, 2016, 2017, 2018 and 2019 for Civil Litigation Defense by Super Lawyers magazine.
 He is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.